Overview

 To handle these dynamic elements effectively, consider the following strategies:

-• Prevent Caching of Dynamic Content: Ensure that pages containing customer- or transaction-specific information are not cached and served to other users.
-This prevents accidental data leakage and ensures each user sees the correct information.
+- Prevent Caching of Dynamic Content: Ensure that pages containing customer- or transaction-specific information are not cached and served to other customers.
+This prevents accidental data leakage and ensures each customer sees the correct information.